Elder Care Rochester

 Getting the most from doctor appointments

 - Identify the goal.
 Are you seeking a diagnosis for new symptoms?
-Checking in after treatment?
 Deciding on a specific treatment?
+Checking in after hospitalization?
 Determine what you want to get out of the meeting.
 Don’t assume the doctor has the same focus in mind.

 - Prioritize the questions.
 Write down your specific questions.
 You may have time to ask only three, so put the most important questions at the top.
 And be sure to ask them!

 - Clarify your role.
-Does your loved one want you to be a part of the visit?
-If so, what is your role?
-Does he or she want you to spearhead the meeting?
-Or, are you there mostly to take notes and point out any unasked questions?
+Will you be physically attending the appointment?
+Joining the session remotely?
+Does your loved one want you to spearhead the conversation?
+Or is your role mostly to take notes and point out any unasked questions?

 - Give pertinent information.
 If you are updating the doctor with new information, be specific and detailed when describing recent symptoms and your sense of related events.

-- Provide a list of all medications taken, including herbs and over-the-counter preparations.
-(You might try keeping a medication list online at MyMedSchedule.com and printing it out for the appointment.)
-Or, bring everything in a bag to show to the doctor.
+- Provide a list of all medications, including herbs and over-the-counter preparations.
+Collect them in a bag that you have at the ready to show to the doctor or intake assistant.

 - Health conditions that affect blood flow, such as heart disease, diabetes, and stroke